nschloe/perfplot/README.md

 Clearly, `stack` and `vstack` are the best options for large arrays.

+(By default, perfplot asserts the equality of the output of all snippets, too.)

-Benchmarking and plotting can be separated, too.
+Benchmarking and plotting can be separated.
 This allows multiple plots of the same data, for example:
 <!--exdown-skip-->
 ```python
 out = perfplot.bench(